chewymole/cfcGenerator/public/docs/generator_guide.md

 - Includes additional XSL files for modular template organization
 - Useful for breaking down complex templates into manageable pieces
 - Allows you to reuse common functions without having to re-write them
-- Includes are injected into the your XSL template as long as there is this comment somewhere in your template:
+- Includes are injected into the your XSL template as long as there is the following comment somewhere within your template:
   ```html
   <!-- custom code -->
   ```